Diphtheria/tetanus/acellular pertussis/polio vaccine (Injection)

-Protects children against infections caused by diphtheria, tetanus (lockjaw), pertussis (whooping cough), and polio.
-This vaccine is given only to children 4 to 6 years of age, and is given before the child's 7th birthday.
+Protects against infections caused by diphtheria, tetanus (lockjaw), pertussis (whooping cough), and polio.

-Kinrix, PentacelThere may be other brand names for this medicine.
+Kinrix, Pentacel, QuadracelThere may be other brand names for this medicine.

 How to Use This Medicine:

-- Your doctor will prescribe your child's exact dose.
-A nurse or other trained health professional will give your child this vaccine.
-This vaccine is given as a shot into one of your child's muscles, usually in the shoulder muscle.
+- A nurse or other health professional will give your child this vaccine.
+This vaccine is given as a shot into a muscle, usually in the shoulder.

-- Your child may receive other vaccines at the same time as this one, but in a different body area.
-You should receive patient information sheets about all of the vaccines.
-Make sure you understand all of the information that is given to you.
+- Your child may receive other vaccines at the same time as this one.
+You should receive other information sheets on those vaccines.
+Make sure you understand all the information given to you.

-- Your child may also receive medicines to help prevent or treat some minor side effects of the vaccine, such as fever and soreness.
+- Your child may also receive medicines to help prevent or treat some minor side effects of the vaccine.

 Drugs and Foods to Avoid: